What is Body Space Awareness in Childhood?

 Symptoms of Body Space Awareness Issues in Children

-- Seems unaware: not understanding peers’ reactions
+- Seeming unaware: your child is not understanding peers’ reactions

 Causes of Body Space Awareness Issues